 All Grade 4&5 learners participate in the national Conquesta Olimpiads for Maths, Home and Additional Language.
 Our Grade 6 pupils write the IEB Core Skills Test and the Grade 7 pupils write International Bench Mark Exams.
 The results of these are critically evaluated to ensure that our teaching methods remain relevant.

 Although the curriculum at Hermitage House is holistic and well-balanced, complacency should not be allowed to take root.
 An attitude of self-satisfaction is dangerous and stifles growth and innovation.

-As far as our CAPS Curriculum is concerned, the School is set to continue to develop a curriculum that is students centered – that is, a programme that meets the needs of students in the School.
-Outcomes (the results of the learning process including knowledge, skills, attitudes and values) will provide the structure or the checklists for the programme.
+As far as the CAPS Curriculum is concerned, we remain strongly aligned with the CAPS curriculum in Grades R-7 as 95% of our learners progress to High Schools that offer the same curriculum.
+This being said, the School is set to continue to develop best practices that is pupil centered – that is, a programme that meets the needs of pupils in the School.
+Outcomes (the results of the learning progress including knowledge, skills, attitudes and values) will provide the structure or checklists for the programme.